AgentschapPlantentuinMeise/manuscripts/README.md

 A modular, Git-tracked scientific writing workflow using Markdown, Pandoc, and automated Makefile compilation.

+### Suggestions

+- Maintain AUTHORS.md from day 1 of your project.
+- If you are an author, for the changes obtained through extensive use of AI, start the commit message with `AI`, optionally including the chat history doi as well.

 ## 🛠️ Features

 - Write the manuscript in lightweight Markdown (`paper.md`)